What If the Appraisal Comes In Low? 6 True Stories About What Buyers Did

 If the appraisal comes in at or above the sales price, the deal can continue.
 But if it comes in below the sales price then you, the buyer, won’t be able to get a loan for the full sales price.

-That said, it certainly can happen.
+That said, low appraisals can happen.

 You know what they say about an ounce of prevention being worth a pound of cure?
-When you’re working with an agent and they’re perhaps suggesting that you offer above asking price to become competitive; hopefully there’s an appraisal contingency as part of that agreement.
+When you’re working with an agent, and they’re perhaps suggesting that you offer above asking price to become competitive — hopefully, there’s an appraisal contingency as part of that agreement.

 • Adam Slivka